DirkLaserblast/Goldenrod_Engine/README.txt

 # Taran Lu tjlu@ucsc.edu
 # GOLDENROD ENGINE

-Description:    OpenGL application that reads in a a text file describing
+Description:    OpenGL minigolf game.
+Application reads in a a text file describing
-                a tile layout.
-Renders tiles and allows for simple transformation of the minigolf "hole."

-Controls:       Object transformations:
-                'x' = tranform along x-axis (r-click+drag = move, l-click+drag = rotate)
-                'y' = tranform along y-axis (r-click+drag = move, l-click+drag = rotate)
-                'z' = tranform along z-axis (r-click+drag = move, l-click+drag = rotate)

-                Camera Controls (WIP):
-                Use the GUI to rotate and zoom the camera (it stays oriented toward the level).
-                NOTE: the GUI appears behind the main glut window
-                NOTE: using the GUI prevents the regular object transformation controls from working; to use them again, hit tab until none of the GUI controls are highlighted
+                a tile layout and renders tiles of each level.
+Player controls game with GULI user interface, and progress through 18 holes.
+The game has sound effects handled through irrKlang.

+Controls:       All controls are labelled on GUI
+		Note: the "New Player" button gives a prompt for name entry on the command line

 Comments:       Some code was taken/modified from the example
                 program used in CS160.